tale-toul/OCP4AzureIPI/README.md

 ```

 #### Login to Azure
-Before running terraform to create resources a user with enough permissions must be authenticated with Azure, there are several options to perform this authentication as explained in the [documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_certificate) for the Azure resource provider for terraform.
-The simplest one is to use the Azure CLI to authenticate:
+Before running terraform to create resources a user with enough permissions must be authenticated with Azure, there are several options to perform this authentication as explained in the terraform [documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_certificate) for the Azure resource provider.
+The simplest authentication method uses the Azure CLI:

 * Install __az__ [client](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 On [RHEL]((https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=dnf#install))